 With 7 festively themed locations to discover, the city centre turns into a magical Christmas Wonderland and gives visitors and locals a truly unique experience.

-Wander around and pick up beatuifully handcrafted gifts for family and friends to enjoy on Christmas Day.
+Wander around and pick up beautifully handcrafted gifts for family and friends to enjoy on Christmas Day.

 Top Tip: Check out the wrought iron flowers and angels on the stall in Engelchenmarkt on Heinrich-Heine-Platz.
 (Little Angels Market)

-The market is set near the harbour on the banks of the River Weser, and a visit here feels like stepping back in time, filled with magical stalls, street entertainers and twinkling lights.
+The market is set near the harbour and the Town Hall and Roland Statue on the banks of the River Weser, and a visit here feels like stepping back in time, filled with magical stalls, street entertainers and twinkling lights.
+The area around the Town Hall and Roland statue is a UNESCO World Heritage site.

 Enjoy the unique aroma and taste of smoked fish and freshly baked bread along with other traditional fayre.